-Drew Gerber started three businesses of his own, and now runs a Georgia firm that helps small business market themselves.
+Drew Gerber started three businesses of his own, and now runs a Georgia firm that helps small businesses market themselves.
 Gerber says a common pitfall of many entrepreneurs is to try and do everything themselves.
 Delegating balance sheet creation to a professional (or a friend who is an accountant) avoids that problem.
-In addition, a balance sheet will tell you if your business is really profitable to your household or not.
+In addition, a balance sheet tells you if your business is really profitable to your household or not.
 He notes that oftentimes business owners just guess at profitability, without really calculating the carrying costs of many assets.

 Real estate, for example, has to appreciate faster than both inflation and the interest cost of the loan in order to turn a profit.
 If your business owns a piece of property and that price appreciation doesn’t happen, that asset is actually worth less.

 A vehicle loses value every year, and that can count against the total worth of an enterprise because maintenance costs go up, not down, over time.
 But depreciation isn’t all bad.
-It can add up to big tax deductions in some cases — but unless you know how much, you can’t claim those breaks.
+It can add up to big tax deductions in some cases, but unless you know how much, you can’t claim those breaks.

 A balance is divided into two parts: a company’s assets and liabilities and the shareholders’ equity.
 The assets or means to operate balance against companies’ financial obligations, equity investments, and retained earnings.